Heading 3

 BEGINNINGS: TRANSFORMATION HOUSE

-TRANSFORMATION BEGINS:
+TRANSFORMATION CENTER

-Transformation leadership was disillusioned but still had faith that what they started would be completed, that their vision would become a reality in spite of this major setback.
-Death to a vision precedes its resurrection!
-Finally, on Christmas Day of 2015, their dream became a reality when written approval, stamped and signed, by the Department of Drug Control in the Prefecture of Vientiane was delivered to Mark Berry and Sivixay Phomphaksivanh.
-Transformation Recovery and Vocational Training Center was birthed.
-It was official, receiving legal status, the first on this level for any private rehab in Laos!
+Holding on to faith that what had been started would be completed, the Transformation leadership team did not lose hope.
+The vision of freedom for young men in Laos would become a reality in spite of this major setback.
+On Christmas day of 2015, after 2 long years of faithful waiting and prayer, the dream became a reality.
+Written approval, stamped and signed by the Department of Drug Control in the Prefecture of Vientiane, was delivered to Mark Berry and Sivixay Phomphaksivanh.
+Transformation Center was reborn as the first official private rehab in Laos!

-TRANSFORMATION WOMEN AND CHILDREN'S CENTER
+WOMEN AND

 WHERE WE ARE TODAY